mcosovic/JuliaGrid.jl/docs/src/manual/observabilityAnalysis.md

 Once observable islands are identified, observability can be restored by applying:
 * [`restorationGram!`](@ref restorationGram!(::Measurement, ::Measurement, ::Island)).

-Additionally, the optimal PMU placement algorithm can also be viewed from the perspective of observability, as it determines the minimal set of PMUs required to make the system observable and guarantee a unique solution in AC and PMU state estimation, regardless of other measurements:
+Additionally, the optimal PMU placement algorithm can also be viewed from the perspective of observability, as it determines the minimal set of PMUs required to make the system observable and guarantee a unique solution for AC and PMU state estimation, regardless of other measurements:
 * [`pmuPlacement`](@ref pmuPlacement).

 ---